 Western Kentucky Community and Technical College has been named one of the top 10 community colleges in the nation for the past 2 years.
 It offers more than 400 accociate degrees, diplomas, and certifications in over 40 areas of study.

 Murray State University

 Not only is the Murray campus easily within commuting distance from Paducah, but there is even a regional campus located in Paducah itself.
 This offers students who cannot make the communte many of the same learning oppurtunities they would have at the actual campus.
 The 50,000 square-foot complex contains classrooms, offices, and computer laboratories.

 Paducah’s top medical centers have a pulse on not only the local community but the vast majority of western Kentucky and southern Illinois.
 Offering the latest in medical treatments ranging across multiple specialities, the local health industry offers patients a level of care found in major metropolitan centers.

-These two hostipals account for nearly 60 percent of all patient admissions in the entire Purchase Area of western Kentucky, and employ over 3,000 people.
+These two hospitals account for nearly 60 percent of all patient admissions in the entire Purchase Area of western Kentucky, and employ over 3,000 people.

 Paducah is a city full of things to do and see.
 It has something for everyone.
-For the artist there is the Clemen's Fine Arts Center and National Quilt Musuem.
+For the artist there is the Clemen’s Fine Arts Center, National Quilt Museum and Paducah’s Lowertown Arts District.
 For the historian there is the beautifully preserved downtown area, complete with a historic mural painted along the flood walls.
 For the connoisseur of culture there is the Carson Center and Market House Theatre.
+Wineries, craft beer breweries and nightlife?
+Yes, we have that too!
 This is just to name a few.
 One thing is for sure, if you live in Paducah it will be a while before you run out of places to go and things to see.